2022–23 South Pacific cyclone season: Tropical Disturbance 03F

-Tropical Cyclone Hale
+Tropical Depression Hale

-On January 7, Tropical Low 07U moved into the basin from the Australian region, when it was immediately reclassified as Tropical Depression 04F by the FMS.
-Late on the same day, it intensified into a Category 1 tropical cyclone, with the FMS naming it as Hale.
-At that time, the storm was feeling the effects of moderate wind shear, with its convective structure splitting into two different regions, before it started to weaken as shear increased and its low-level center became elongated.
+On January 7, Tropical Low 07U crossed into the basin from the Australian region, where it was reclassified as Tropical Depression 04F by the FMS.
+Later that day, the storm would feel the effects of moderate wind shear, with its convective structure splitting into two different regions, before it started to weaken as shear increased and its low-level center became elongated.
 The FMS issued their last advisory on Hale by the next day as it moved east-southeast towards the TCWC Wellington's area of responsibility, where they reclassified it as an extratropical low six hours later.
 The JTWC subsequently discontinued warnings on the system three hours later.

 In preparation for Hale, MetService issued heavy rain and wind warnings for many parts of New Zealand.
 A state of emergency was later declared in the northeastern part of New Zealand as it approached the country.
 Hale caused widespread flooding and slips in northern and eastern parts of the country on January 10 and 11, particularly in the Coromandel and Gisborne areas.
 Washed away forestry slash clogged many rivers in the Gisborne region, exacerbating the flooding and accumulating around bridges downstream.
 Several metres of foreshore was eroded away by the storm surge in Whitianga, threatening waterfront buildings such as the Mercury Bay Boating Club.
 A child was killed on Waikanae Beach on January 25, two weeks after Hale impacted the country, after falling while playing on forestry slash debris left behind by the cyclone.

+In real-time, the FMS assessed Hale peaking as a Category 1 tropical cyclone, however in their seasonal summary, the FMS would downgrade Hale to a tropical depression.